InfinitelyRepeating/kablammo/README.md

 While events CAN be manually added one at a time, it's recommended that you use the record button to outline a show.
 While recording, any loaded music will play, and manually triggered shells and effects will be saved on the timeline as events.
 Any existing events will play normally, allowing you to add on to existing shows.

 You can use the record button to "outline" a show, and then manually revise the events for timing and variety.

+Recorded shows with musical accompaniment are given a "Sync Score" to rate how well the show goes with the music.
+Clicking the "sync" button will bring up your score, along with tips for improving it.
+Note that for shells, the sync score pays attention to when a shell detonates, not when it launches.

 Shows can be saved/loaded as JSON.